PhaseCAP: Phase Transitions in Combinatorics, Algorithms, Probability

 Summary

 How can we understand the underlying structure of a large-scale network?
-What local constraints impact the running time of an algorithm?
-In recent years physics intuition has become fruitful in tackling such questions.
-Key to this is the notion of a phase transition, that is, a drastic change in macroscopic behaviour (e.g. matter changing from frozen to liquid at some critical temperature) in models governed by local interactions.
-We aim to connect different communities –combinatorics, algorithms and probability– through the lens of such transitions.
-This will be achieved through three interactive 4-day workshops focused on problem-solving and collaboration.
+Which local constraints determine an algorithm’s running time?
+In recent years, ideas inspired by physics have proved fruitful in tackling such questions.
+Central to this approach is the notion of a phase transition: a sudden change in macroscopic behaviour (for example, matter shifting from solid to liquid at a critical temperature) in models governed by local interactions.

-This Research Semester Programme PhaseCAP is organized by:
+The Research Semester Programme PhaseCAP is organized by:

 Ferenc Bencs (CWI), Jop Briët (CWI), Serte Donderwinkel (Groningen University), Carla Groenland (TU Delft), Ross Kang (University of Amsterdam), Noela Müller (TU Eindhoven), Guus Regts (University of Amsterdam).